Research Article - Journal of Contemporary Medical Education (2024)

 Conclusion

 There are frequent differences between the results of image-guided hip aspirations and subsequent surgeries.
 In order to limit discrepancies and improve accuracy, we recommend using specialized cultures for fastidious organisms, specifically P. acnes.
-In addition, we recommend placing a high priority on initial processing the samples in a timely manner, limiting the time to processing to under two hours.
+In addition, we recommend placing a high priority on processing the samples in a timely manner, limiting the time to initial processing to under two hours.
 Finally, we recommend utilizing lavage when fluid is not collected spontaneously to allow for greater detection of organisms when present.
 Following these recommendations may improve the accuracy of diagnosing hip joint infection by aspiration and reduce discrepancies between subsequent surgical results.
 This can improve the quality of joint aspiration procedures and hence improve patient care.

 References